openmrs/openmrs-book-guide/maintenance.md

 ## Updating modules

 Supported community-developed OpenMRS modules are regularly updated, and those new versions are published in the OpenMRS module repository.
 You should check for upgraded modules regularly.
-Go to[http://modules.openmrs.org/](http://modules.openmrs.org/)or view the "Manage Modules" page from the OpenMRSAdministrationpage.
+Go to [http://modules.openmrs.org/](http://modules.openmrs.org/) or view the "Manage Modules" page from the OpenMRSAdministrationpage.
 From there, you can upgrade a module with updates automatically by clickingInstall Update, or you may manually upload the new version by following the instructions on the page.

 ## Amani's maintenance plan